Last Updated on July 21, 2021 by queenie mak

 When I travelled to Argentina, a few other fellow travellers told me about Punta del Diablo in Uruguay.
 I googled it and immediately knew I want to go there regardless of how many buses it required.

-Located a few hours east of Punta del Este, I arrived at this sleepy village and immediately fell in love with this place.
-The brightly painted houses or cabaña line edge of the spectacular beach.
+Located a few hours east of Punta del Este, I arrived at this sleepy village and immediately fell in love with this off the beaten path vacation spot.
+The brightly painted houses or cabaña line the edge of the spectacular beach.
 Fishermen sell their catch of the day at Playa de Los Pescadores (fishermen’s beach).
 There’s even a spot by the beach where you can watch whales swimming in the ocean.